52 marketing channels – if you don’t know where to promote your business

 AdWords (Google’s successful pay-per-click [PPC] advertising system) can work for almost any type of business.

-The basic of marketing channels.
+The most fundamental of on-line marketing channels.

 - Your customers expect it

 - Your competitors all have company websites

 - You don’t need extensive coding or technical skills

 - You’ll show up in Google search results

 - It saves money in the long term

 - Target a wider audience